Athens Metro

 The lines are not only identifiable by numbers, but also by color:

-- Line 1 (green): The major stations on line 1 are Piraeus (the city’s main port), Peace and Friendship Stadium, Karaiskakis Stadium, home to Olympiacos soccer team, and Omonia and Monastiraki.
+• Line 1 (green): The major stations on line 1 are Piraeus (the city’s main port), Peace and Friendship Stadium, Karaiskakis Stadium, home to Olympiakos soccer team, Omonia and Monastiraki.

-- Line 2 (red): This line connects Athens railway station with Omonia Square, Syntagma Square and the Acropolis.
+• Line 2 (red): This line connects Athens Central Larissis station with Omonia Square, Syntagma Square and the Acropolis.

 Extension of Athens Metro

-Athens is currently working on the fourth line of the metro system which will open in 2026 and will extend from Petroupoli to Ethniki Odos.
+Athens is currently working on the fourth line of the metro system which will open in 2026 and will extend into the eastern side of Athens.

 Metro station museums

-While excavating the underground tunnels and stations, numerous buildings and items that had been buried for centuries were uncovered.
-To preserve these interesting findings, Athens dedicated part of the stations to display them.
+While excavating the underground tunnels and stations to create Athens metro network, numerous ruins and historical objects were uncovered.
+To preserve these groundbreaking findings, Athens dedicated small museums in various stations to showcase these archeological treasures.

-The most imposing “metro station museums” are: Acropolis, Dafni, Evangelismos, Monastiraki, Panepistimio and Syntagma.
+The most notable “metro station museums” are: Acropolis, Dafni, Evangelismos, Monastiraki, Panepistimio and Syntagma.

 Timetable and frequency